RocioCM/decentraland-dapp-challenge/README.md

 A simple UI for a [Dummy Token](https://github.com/decentraland/dummy-token).
 This frontend allows users to connect their wallet, check their token balance, and transfer tokens.
 It is built using `react` + `redux` + `redux-saga` with [Decentraland UI](https://ui.decentraland.org/) components.

+#### You can access the Dummy Token UI deployed version at [decentraland-dapp-challenge.vercel.app](https://decentraland-dapp-challenge.vercel.app) 🚀

 ## Features

 - Connect wallet using MetaMask